Discover 33 Delightful Things to Do in Mallorca, Spain!

 The largest island in Spain’s Balearic Islands, Mallorca is set in the Mediterranean, almost due south of Barcelona.
 (The other Balearic Islands in Europe are Menorca, Ibiza and Formentera.)

-Ready to discover what to do in Mallorca?
+What to do in Mallorca?

 1) Get lost in the narrow streets of Palma